hmcts/cnp-module-postgres/README.md

 - `sku_name` the size of the postgres instance, specifically cores.
 Default is "GP_Gen5_2".
 - `sku_tier` Basic, Generanl Purpose or Memory Optimised.
 Note that the sku_name chosen must belong to the sku_tier.
 Default is "GeneralPurpose"
-- `version` the postgres version.
+- `postgresql_version` the postgres version.
 Currently 9.5, 9.6 and 10.
 Default is 9.6.
 - `storage_mb` the amount of storage available to the DB instance.
 Default is "51200".
 - `ssl_enforcement` specifies whether SSL is enabled on the DB endpoint.
 Default is "Enabled".
 - `backup_retention_days` number of days to retain a backup.
 Default is 7.